 Beard hair often doesn’t play ball.
 It’s an unfortunate fact, but it’s true.
-It’s notorious for growing in directions you’d rather it wouldn’t, and it can drive bearded men insane.
-But there are actually five things you try today if you notice that some of your beard hairs grow sideways:
+Noticing your beard growing sideways?
+Here are five things you could try today.

-- Use grooming products – balms, butter, waxes, etc.
+- Try grooming products – balms, butter, waxes, etc.

 That’s the good stuff in a nutshell.
 I want to delve into each of those tips a little deeper.